A. Examples and encouragement.

 ii.
 This brother was well known and praised in the gospel in all the churches.

 iii.
 This brother was also chosen by the churches to travel with Paul, carrying the gift.
-Beyond these things we know nothing.
+Beyond these things we know nothing about this man.

 iv.
 As you might expect, Bible commentators have been ready to say whom they believe the brother to be.
-Some of the candidates have been Luke, Barnabas, Silas, Timothy, and a variety of others.
-But no one really knows.
-And it doesn’t really matter, or else God would have made it clear!
+Some of the candidates have been Luke, Barnabas, Silas, Timothy, and a variety of others, but no one really knows.
+We can confidently say that it doesn't really matter, otherwise, God would have made it clear.

 d.
-Therefore show to them, and before the churches, the proof of your love and of our boasting on your behalf: This is a strong encouragement from Paul to give!
-He is saying that when Titus and the unnamed brother come, the Corinthian Christians should show them a good offering.
-He is saying that the churches will also know of it.
-He is saying that the offering given will be proof of your love.
-And finally, he is saying that he has been boasting to others about what givers the Corinthian Christians had been, so he asks them now to come through and give like the givers he has been claiming they are!
+Therefore show to them, and before the churches, the proof of your love and of our boasting on your behalf: This is a strong encouragement from Paul to give.
+He says that when Titus and the unnamed brother come, the Corinthians should show them a good offering.